jonkiparsky/about/resources.md

 - [edabit](https://edabit.com/): <q>Learn to code with interactive challenges</q>, with [Python exercises](https://edabit.com/challenges/python3) for all levels.

-- [Practice Python](https://www.practicepython.org/): 30+ Python excercises for beginners.
+- [Practice Python](https://www.practicepython.org/): 30+ Python exercises for beginners.

 - [CheckIO](https://checkio.org/): Coding games to improve your skills by solving engaging challenges and fun tasks using Python.